Germany at a Glance

 Everyday life in Germany can be a very different experience.
 After all, the proverbial devil’s in the details.
 Expats will often face restrictions concerning neighborhood regulations that they have never considered significant before.

-For example, you might find that there is to be no vacuuming on Sundays.
+For example, in small-town Germany, you might find that there is to be no vacuuming on Sundays.
 No loud music may be allowed between noon and three in the afternoon, and Saturdays are reserved for garden work.
 This may include plucking weeds from the cracks in the sidewalk in front of your house.

 But do not let this scare you.
 Life in Germany really is cleaner and more efficient than in many countries, although, as usual, this may depend on your city and neighborhood.
 Germany’s small towns may usually be stricter in keeping up with sanitary rules and countless regulations than large cities.